Skip to main content

 Figure \(\PageIndex{3}\): Resonance Energy (Exciton) Transfer

-Because of its unique environment, one type of chlorophyll has slightly different characteristics.
-The energy level of the first excited state in the chlorophyll reaction center is lower than in the rest of the chlorophyll molecules, in much the same way that pKa values of amino acid side chains differ with the local and solvent environment, and the standard reduction potential of FAD molecules that are tightly bound to enzymes differ due to the different environment of bound FAD/FADH2.
+Due to its unique environment, one type of chlorophyll exhibits slightly different characteristics.
+The energy level of the first excited state in the chlorophyll reaction center is lower than in the rest of the chlorophyll molecules, in much the same way that pKa values of amino acid side chains differ with the local and solvent environment and the standard reduction potential of FAD molecules that are tightly bound to enzymes differ due to the different environment of bound FAD/FADH2.

-Instead of a radiationless transfer of energy to this special chlorophyll, an actual electron from the excited state chlorophyll is transferred, which by definition is a redox reaction.
+Instead of a radiationless energy transfer to this special chlorophyll, an electron from the excited state chlorophyll is transferred, which, by definition, is a redox reaction.
 The electron donor (the excited chlorophyll) loses an electron (an oxidation reaction) as the recipient molecule gains one (a reduction).
 This charge (electron) transfer reaction produces charge separation in the formation of a positively charged chlorophyll (now an oxidizing agent) and a negatively charged chlorophyll (now a reducing agent).
-The chlorophylls directly involved in this final process are collectively called the reaction center.
+The chlorophylls directly involved in this final process are collectively referred to as the reaction center.
 This process is shown in Figure \(\PageIndex{4}\) below.

 etransfer_RxCenter.svg